Spend Analysis

 Improving spend under management helps improve multiple aspects of procurement performance:

-• the execution of category strategies,
+• Execution of category strategies

-• negotiating better agreements,
+• Negotiating better agreements

-• nurturing preferred supplier relationships,
+• Nurturing preferred supplier relationships

-• Improving compliance by implementing a sourcing policy,
+• Improving compliance through sourcing policies

-• identifying sourcing potential and opportunities for savings.
+• Identifying sourcing potential and savings opportunities

 Leading enterprises want to follow their spend under management to harness these benefits and avoid the so-called maverick spending.